RandomAPI/Randomuser.me-old-source/README.md

 You may also add new regions if you wish by making a new directory with the appropriate 2 letter ISO Country Code (http://countrycode.org)

 And that's about it.
-If you have any questions, feel free to ask us on our Twitter page @randomapi
+If you have any questions, feel free to ask us on our Twitter page @randomapi or send us an email: support@randomapi.com